 Delayed PET scan

 In diagnostic imaging, patient is often placed in the PET scanner after a certain waiting time, for instance 60 min, after administration of the radioligand.
 Bed position can be changed during the late imaging session to cover all or most of the body.
 Since the uptake kinetics of the radioligand is not recorded, only semi-quantitative measures can be obtained from the data, such as SUV, tumour-to-background ratio, or tumour-to-blood ratio, but those can still offer excellent clinical value with reduced cost.
+If two static scans have been collected, then dual-time point estimation of Ki may be possible.

 By default, all PET images are decay corrected to the scan start time.
 If scan was started after the injection, the PET frame times and decay correction must be corrected to the true injection time (zero time) prior to any other calculation with the dynamic image or sinogram.